osism/documentation/source/index.rst

 Further details about OSISM can be found on https://osism.io.
 Do not hesitate to write an e-mail to info@osism.io if you have questions or doubts.

-The documentation is maintained on Github: https://github.com/osism/documentation.
-There you can open issues for found errors and so on.

 * **OpenStack** is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a datacenter, all managed through a dashboard that gives administrators control while empowering their users to provision resources through a web interface. [#s1]_

 * **Ceph** uniquely delivers object, block, and file storage in one unified system. [#s2]_